Travesti (gender identity): Argentine movement

-1990—2004
+1990–2004

 Travesti identity has an important history of political mobilization in Argentina, where it is proudly claimed as the "political locus par excellence" of resistance to the policies of gender binarism and cissexism.
-Argentine travestis began to get organized between the late 1980s and early 1990s, in repudiation of persecution, mistreatment and police violence, as well as the police edicts (Spanish: "edictos policiales") in force at that time.
-A pioneering figure was that of Karina Urbina, the first transgender rights activist in the country, although not framed under the term travesti but rather transsexual.
+Argentine travestis began to organize between the late 1980s and early 1990s, in repudiation of persecution, mistreatment, and police violence, as well as the police edicts (Spanish: edictos policiales) in force at that time.
+A pioneering figure was Karina Urbina, the first transgender rights activist in the country, although not framed under the term travesti but rather transsexual.
 Unlike the scandalous public attitude of travestis, transsexuals like Urbina showed themselves in television as sensitive and affected, qualities they most associated with femininity.
 Another initial difference between the two groups is that travestis fought against police edicts and demanded their annulment, while transsexuals sought to be recognized as women and to be registered as such in their documents.

-The travesti political movement began in an organized manner with the founding of the Asociación de Travestis Argentinas (ATA; English: "Association of Argentine Travestis"), in 1992 or 1993, depending on the author.
-Others consider that the creation of Travestis Unidas (TU; English: "United Travestis") precedes that of ATA, and regard it as the first travesti organization in the country.
+The travesti political movement was formally organized with the founding of the Asociación de Travestis Argentinas (ATA; English: Association of Argentine Travestis), in 1992 or 1993, depending on the author.
+Others believe the creation of Travestis Unidas (TU; English: United Travestis) precedes that of ATA, and regard it as the first travesti organization in the country.
 It was founded by Kenny de Michellis alongside three friends in May 1993.
-She first came into contact with local gay activism in the early 1990s through Gays DC, an organization formed by Carlos Jáuregui, César Cigliutti and Marcelo Ferreyra in 1991 after separating from the Comunidad Homosexual Argentina (CHA; English: "Argentine Homosexual Community").
+She first came into contact with local gay activism in the early 1990s through Gays DC, an organization formed by Carlos Jáuregui, César Cigliutti, and Marcelo Ferreyra in 1991 after separating from the Comunidad Homosexual Argentina (CHA; English: Argentine Homosexual Community).
 The three men founded the CHA in 1984 and Jáuregui had been its most visible member, becoming the first person to openly defend his homosexuality in Argentine mass media.
 The members of Gays DC encouraged De Michellis to form Travestis Unidas and offered her to write a column on the situation of travestis in their official magazine.
 Her involvement as an activist was fundamentally through her appearances in mass media, as she became the first travesti to appear on national television.
 At that time, the "exercise of visibility" was considered one of the optimal and preferred ways of approaching travesti activism.